 - Select the Hollow box Make the Outline Color black and the Outline Width = 2.

 Notice how the symbol box has changed.

 Now you can see both map layers at the same time.
 GP_states_1930 appears as an outline only, without any fill colour, while GP_county_1930 retains its fill colour.
 The state boundaries make it easier to distinguish which counties are within which state.

-	Click the Add Data button again .
+- Click the Add Data button again .
 Inside GIS_Demo1.gdb select the dataset called GP1930pop.
-Click the Add button.
-On the left side of your screen a new data table appears, but this time there is no map corresponding to it.

-	Right click on the dataset called GP1930pop and select Open.
-A Table called GP1930pop opens.
-It looks much like a spreadsheet.
-Each row represents one county in the 12 Great Plains states.
-Each column represents one type of attribute information about those counties.
+A table called GP1930pop opens in the Table view; it looks much like a spreadsheet.
+Each row (or record) represents one county in the 12 Great Plains states.
+Each column (or attribute / variable) represents one type of information about those counties.